webhavr/rustNotes/Rust Language.md

 ### Panic
 * [Link](https://doc.rust-lang.org/std/macro.panic.html)
 * Panics the current thread.
-* This allows a program to terminate immediately and provide feedback to the caller of the program.
+* This allows a program to terminate immediately and provide feedback to the caller of the program
+* This is a run-time check

 ### Traits
 * [Link](https://doc.rust-lang.org/rust-by-example/trait.html)